Introduction

 Kent 11 Plus (11+) Exam Pass Marks and Target Scores

-Following the exam, your child will receive three standardised scores, one for English, one for Mathematics, and one total score including Reasoning.
+For the main Kent Test, your child will receive three standardised scores: one for English, one for Mathematics and one for Reasoning.
 Standardised scores are used to compare your child’s performance to the average performance of other students taking the test:

 - Single standardised scores range from 69 to 141;